ATGphum/Hearth-App/README.md

 `docker-compose up`

 This will spin up the backend and the database.
+Whenever you

-Whenever you install a new node package, you will need to run the following command to rebuild the image
+- install a new node package
+- update an environment variable you will need to run the following command to rebuild the image

 `docker-compose up --build -d`